 This article explains how to configure your browser to use the SSH proxy tunnel, how to create shortcuts for repeated use and how to get through firewalls.
 If you already have an SSH tunnel set up, here is how to configure your browser to use the SOCKS proxy.
 Or you may use Proxifier to route the Internet traffic from all applications through the secure proxy.back to menu ↑

-Sometimes called ‘the poor man’s VPN”, the proxy on the top of an SSH tunnel is a handy solution for securing your Internet connection while using public Wifi networks or even unblocking restricted websites while traveling abroad.
-The SSH proxies are more difficult to set up and use, but they does not involve additional costs.
+The SSH proxies are more difficult to set up and use, but they do not involve additional costs.
 Plus, the level of security and encryption is similar to the ones provided by regular VPN (Virtual Private Network) services.